 How far is Casares from the beach?

-The closest beaches to Casares are Playas Chica, Sabanillas and Piedras de la Paloma.
-They are just 14 kilometres downhill from Casares on the Costa del Sol and it only takes about 20 minutes to drive there if you have a car.
+The closest beach to Casares is Casares Playa, followed closely by Playas Chica, Sabanillas and Piedras de la Paloma.
+They are all around 14 kilometres downhill from Casares on the Costa del Sol and only take about 20 minutes to drive there if you have a car.

 Of course, once you’ve reached the coast there is an endless string of beaches in both directions, most of which are exceptionally comfortable, clean and well-equipped.